Are you getting a ball python, but you’re looking for the best tank to keep it in?

 If you find it difficult to keep these specifications up, replace the screen top with a solid one.

-For those worried about fresh air and circulation, consider adding a few live plants to the enclosure.
+For those worried about fresh air and circulation, consider adding a few live plants to the python cages.

 Live plants clean the air, keep it fresh and oxygenated, and help increase humidity too.